saibaba/springmvc-clojure/README.md

 * ant build
 * ant tests
 * ant stop
+* (manually remove the servlet-api.jar from WEB-INF/lib, TODO: find a better way via ivy conf, also make sure it is not in ${appserver.home}/webapps/springapp-clj/WEB-INF/lib)
 * ant deploy
 * ant start (you might have to wait sometime before starting to let container deploy app)
 * ant createTables loadData printData